suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/k%20neighbors%20classifier%20auc%20scores%20new.jpg"/>

 The support vector classifier does a decent job of classifying whether the customers are going to churn or not.
+The performance is quite equivalent to both the classes of churn and non-churn respectively.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Support%20vector%20classifier.jpg"/>